 Since 2004, I have been a member of the Association of Certified Fraud Examiners.
 The fraud cases I have worked on range from a few thousand to two million.
 I am a consultant with the Carl Vinson Institute of Government at the University of Georgia and have written course material for the Institute.

 I am the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 Additionally, I am a contributing editor to PPC’s Guide to Cash, Tax, and Other Bases of Accounting and PPC’s Guide to Audits of Local Governments.

 The information herein is provided to assist you; there is no guarantee that all information is correct; user assumes all risks related to use of the material in this blog.
-User should perform his or her own research to reach final conclusions about all matters.
-Also the views posted in this blog may not represent the views of the CPA firm I work for.
+Users should perform his or her own research to reach final conclusions about all matters.
+Also, the views in this blog may not represent the views of the CPA firm I work for.

 Get my free weekly accounting and auditing digest with the latest content.